 In connection with the execution of the Chesapeake Master Lease, the Company entered into two operating lease agreements to sublease portions of the premises to two unrelated third parties.
 The first sublease agreement, to sublease 10,000 square feet, commenced in August 2020 and expired on August 31, 2022.
 The second sublease agreement, to sublease 10,500 square feet, commenced in June 2021 and expired on July 31, 2023.
 In August 2022, the second sublease agreement was amended to expand the subleased premises to 11,655 square feet in the first year and further increase to 13,743 square feet in the second year.
 In addition, the expiration date of the second sublease was also amended to the expiration date of the Chesapeake Master Lease.
-The subtenant has an early termination option with the early termination date no earlier than September 30, 2024, and no option to extend the sublease term.
+The subtenant has an early termination option with an effective date no earlier than September 30, 2024.
+After which either the Company or the subleasee have the right to terminate the sublease prior to the expiration date by providing at least fifteen months written notice to the other party.
+The subtenant does not have an option to extend the sublease term.
 Rent for the second sublease is subject to scheduled annual increases and the subtenant is responsible for certain operating expenses and taxes throughout the term under the sublease agreement.
-Sublease income under the two sublease agreements was approximately \$0.2 million for each of the three months ended June 30, 2024 and 2023 and \$0.4 million for each of six months ended June 30, 2024 and 2023.
+Sublease income under the two sublease agreements was approximately \$0.2 million and \$0.6 million for the three and nine months ended September 30, 2024, respectively, and \$0.2 million and \$0.6 million for the three and nine months ended September 30, 2023, respectively.

-At June 30, 2024 and December 31, 2023, finance right-of-use leases were used to finance capital equipment such as printers or ozone generators, and are immaterial.
+At September 30, 2024 and December 31, 2023, finance right-of-use leases were used to finance capital equipment such as printers or ozone generators, and are immaterial.

-The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of June 30, 2024 were 6.4 years and 11.2%, respectively, for the operating leases.
+The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of September 30, 2024 were 6.2 years and 11.3%, respectively, for the operating leases.
 The weighted-average remaining lease term and discount rate related to the Company's lease liabilities as of December 31, 2023 were 6.7 years and 11.1%, respectively, for the operating leases.
 The Company lease discount rates are based on estimates of its incremental borrowing rate, as the discount rates implicit in the Company's leases cannot be readily determined.
 As the Company does not have any outstanding debt, the Company estimates the incremental borrowing rate based on its estimated credit rating and available market information.